 5.7 SWITCHING AND COMPENSATION

-d-pwer® dPOLs utilize the digital PWM controller.
+d-pwer[®] dPOLs utilize a digital PWM controller.
 The controller enables users to program most of the PWM performance parameters, such as switching frequency, interleave, duty cycle, and feedback loop compensation.

 5.7.1 SWITCHING FREQUENCY